 The Queen's Visit

 The castle is beautifully situated among wooded hills, and is approached by a mile long avenue lined by trees.
 There is a story behind the avenue, as related by our extremely entertaining guide.
-The avenue was especially created for a visit by Queen Victoria.
+The avenue was specially created for a visit by Queen Victoria.
 Lavish entertainment was planned, and mountains of food prepared for the royal visit.
-On the day of the visit word arrived that the queen would not be coming.
+On the day of the visit, word arrived that the queen would not be coming.
 The Duke was livid, but one hopes he was able to mask his irritation the next time he had a royal audience!

 About Drumlanrig Castle